mikewlcheung/metasem/README.md

 install.packages("metaSEM")
 ```

-The developmental version can be installed by:
+The developmental version can be installed from GitHub by:
 ```
-library(devtools)
+## Install devtools package if it has not been installed yet
-## Install metaSEM from GitHub
+# install.packages("devtools")

-install_github("mikewlcheung/metasem")
+devtools::install_github("mikewlcheung/metasem")
 ```

 Please refer to https://courses.nus.edu.sg/course/psycwlm/Internet/metaSEM/ for more detail.